arun0009/ionicapp/README.md

 #####Install all modules from package.json using npm
     $ npm install

-#####Install the plugins for cordova using gulp:
+#####Install the plugins and platform configured in package.json:
-    $ gulp ionic-clean-build
+    $ ionic state restore

 #####We use gulp for build system, to build for different environments (e.g. dev, prod)
     1. gulp config-dev
     2. gulp config-prod

-    This will replace config.js contents with environment based properties.
+    This will create/replace config.js contents with environment based properties.

 #####We use bower-installer (https://github.com/blittle/bower-installer) for installing javascript dependencies.